organicmaps/organicmaps/api/iOS/README.md

 * Show one or more points on offline map of [MapsWithMe][linkMwm] with *Back* button and client app name in the title
 * Come back to the client application:
  * after pressing *Back* button on the map
- * after selecting specific point on the map if user asks for more information by pressing *More Info* button in [MapsWithMe Application][linkMwm]
+ * after selecting specific point on the map if user asks for more information by pressing *More Info* button in [MapsWithMe][linkMwm]
-* Open any given url or url scheme after selecting specific point on the map if user asks for more information by pressing *More Info* button in [MapsWithMe Application][linkMwm]
+* Open any given url or url scheme after selecting specific point on the map if user asks for more information by pressing *More Info* button in [MapsWithMe][linkMwm]
-* Automatically display *Download MapsWithMe* dialog if [MapsWithMe][linkMwm] is not installed.
+* Automatically display [*Download MapsWithMe*][linkDownloadMWMDialog] dialog if [MapsWithMe][linkMwm] is not installed.

 In general, you can provide one or two way communication between your appication and MapsWithMe.